top of page

 What is Escaping Violence Payment?

-The Escaping Violence Payment is available for people 18+ who have recently experienced family violence, have a changed living situation and are experiencing financial stress.
+The Escaping Domestic Violence Payment is available for people 18+ who have recently experienced domestic violence or family violence, have a changed living situation and are experiencing financial stress.

 If you have recently left and you are struggling with finances to live your life in safety, you could be eligible for up to $5,000 domestic violence financial assistance: